blank1729/lostdrop/README.md

 # lostdrop

-th s is where my blog is gonna be.
-It's still under construction and will be finished on or before 07th of March 2022.
+**This is where my blog is gonna be.
+It's still under construction and will be finished on or before 07th of March 2022.**

-**Please Vist Again**
+## Please Vist Again**